 Mixed breed dogs are no better or worse than a purebred dog, and there are lots of deserving mixed breeds that are waiting in rescue centers across the country.
 There is also a growing trend in ‘designer’ dogs, a purposeful mix of two breeds.
 In this article, we are going to look at the Pitsky, which is the husky pitbull mix.

+While the Husky and the Pitbull are sometimes compared to one another, they make a fine mixed breed dog for dog owners that can’t choose between them.
 If you are buying a mixed breed dog, care should be taken to ensure you have selected a responsible breeder, and you should also consider whether the mix will be an appropriate fit for your lifestyle.

 There are no guarantees on temperaments and characteristics with any dog, they are all individuals, and much also depends on how they are socialized and trained; but having an understanding of both of the breeds being crossed can help you get a better idea of what you may end up with.